upperlinecode/CS-and-the-City-Curriculum/data/bias.md

 ## Types of Bias in Data Science

+*Bias* means believing what you want to believe and refusing to take into consideration the opinions of others.
+In data science, bias can manifest in a few ways:

-1. Confirmation bias - when you want to prove a pre-determined conclusion.
+1. *Confirmation bias* is when you want to prove a pre-determined conclusion.
-2. Selection bias - when you subjectively use data that supports the point you want to make.
+2. *Selection bias* is when you subjectively use data that supports the point you want to make.
-3. Outliers - if a dataset has extreme outliers, average values can be skewed.
+3. *Outliers* - if a dataset has extreme outliers, average values can be skewed.
-4. Overfitting (and underfitting) - making an overly-complicated (or overly-simplistic) model to represent the data.
+4. *Overfitting (and underfitting)* can lead to an overly-complicated (or overly-simplistic) model to represent the data.
-5. Confounding variables - there's something missing from the dataset that influences both the independent and dependent variables, but which causes you to assume a cause-and-effect relationship.
+5. *Confounding variables* is when there's something missing from the dataset that influences both the independent and dependent variables, but which causes you to assume a cause-and-effect relationship.
-6. Correlation is not causation - just because two things follow the same trend doesn't necessarily mean one causes the other. [can also show spurious correlation]
+6. *Correlation is not causation.* Just because two things follow the same trend doesn't necessarily mean one causes the other. [can also show spurious correlation]

 ## Case Study 1: Bias in Reporting

-The following two headlines and subheads were written about the _____ in the 19##'s
+The following two headlines and subheads were written by two different news outlets about a 2018 shooting death in Dallas, TX.

 | Headline A |
 | --- |